In this guide:

 - Extra-long rear brake for intuitive use.

-The bigger version of the Micro Mini (see above), the Micro Maxi (click here to check price) is designed for kids age 5-12.
+The bigger version of the Micro Mini (see above), the Micro Maxi (check price on Amazon) is designed for kids age 5-12.
 The rigid polyurethane wheels effortlessly glide over hard surfaces while the locking handlebar clamp keeps everything firmly in position.
 Available in eight different colors, the Micro Maxi is designed to give kids years of scooter riding enjoyment.
 The Micro Maxi uniquely has two different steering options, a “joystick” design for graceful curves and a classic T-bar handlebar design for simpler balancing.

 At a glance: